phwillot/holbertonschool-low_level_programming/README.md

 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 "filename.c" -o "executable name"
 ```

-All the programms are using [Betty](https://github.com/holbertonschool/Betty/wiki) coding style in order to make the code clean for everyone.
+All the programs are using [Betty](https://github.com/holbertonschool/Betty/wiki) coding style in order to make the code clean for everyone.